15 thinks you must know about la Feria de Málaga

 3. Concerts

-The Malaga Fair has two concert areas: one in the main squares of the city center during the day and another, more official one, at the Malaga Auditorium, located in Cortijo de Torres, at the Real de la Feria.
-The stages in the city center are found in Plaza de la Constitución, Plaza de las Flores, Plaza del Obispo, and Plaza de San Pedro Alcántara, as well as on Calle Larios with its verdiales celebration and popular Malaga folklore.
+The Malaga Fair has two concert areas: one in the main squares of the city centre during the day and another, more official one, at the Malaga Auditorium, located in Cortijo de Torres, at the Real de la Feria.
+The stages in the city centre are found in Plaza de la Constitución, Plaza de las Flores, Plaza del Obispo, and Plaza de San Pedro Alcántara, as well as on Calle Larios with its verdiales celebration and popular Malaga folklore.

 4. Pilgrimage to the Basilica Sanctuary of Santa María de la Victoria